LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/before-you-begin.md

 Within this Conversation Orchestrator section of the Developer Center, please refer to the v1 or v2 documentation as appropriate for your case.

-You can know you are on v2 if you see OAuth 2.0 authentication on the API Authorization page, as discussed [here](conversation-orchestrator-api-authorization.html).
+You can know you are on v2 if you see OAuth 2.0 authentication on the [API Authorization](conversation-orchestrator-api-authorization.html) page.

 ### Upgrade to v2 APIs